UofI-CDACS/scarecro-system/README.md

 ## Purpose
 The purpose of the SCARECRO system is to provide open-source, low-cost, flexible, and farmer and environmental manager focused tools for precision agriculture wireless sensing networks.
 More specifically, the SCARECRO system aims to accomplish the following goals:
-- Provide abstractions (and example implementations) for a variety of wried and wireless communication protocols to make off-the-shelf sensor development less painful
+- Provide abstractions (and example implementations) for a variety of wired and wireless communication protocols to make off-the-shelf sensor development less painful
 - Provide clear methods of integrating a variety of hardware and software sources into common infrastructure
 - Prefer and develop for open-source or generous free-tier infrastructure options whenever possible
 - Bake in the flexibility to switch system components to different implementations without high programming overhead to meet individual needs